 Our last stop in Sorsogon is Tikling Beach, where after a year, Hali and I had finally been able to test its shimmering blue waters to our hearts’ content.
 Visiting Sorsogon for the second time was delightful as the first time.

-From Matnog Port, we rode a large roro bound to Samar.
-We headed to Marson’s beach resort in Bani Island, where we settled for the night in our tents.
+From Matnog Port, we rode a roro bound to Samar.

 The Biri rock formations in Samar caught me by surprise.
 These proved to be a spectacular sight, and it was fun climbing up to see cliffs to see the strong waves of the seas below.

 Our last stop in this almost week-long road trip is Kalanggaman Island in Leyte.
 We arrived in Kalanggaman Island in what is probably the most busiest day in the year — on a weekend in Holy Week.
 It was crowded and a bit tiring to be surrounded with all that people, but it was nonetheless impressive in that it’s not chaotic or neglected as you’d expect crowded holiday attractions to be.
 The Palompon tourism office did a good job.

 We pitched tents in Kalanggaman Island and enjoyed social drinks.
 As Kuya Ram said, “Ito talaga yung buhay beach bum.”

-If I’m going to make a revision in our road trip from Manila to Leyte, I’m going to cross out Paguriran Island Lagoon.
-While the lagoon is okay, it took us a long detour to get there, and even then we couldn’t stay long.
-I prefer going straight to Matnog and then enjoying the rest of the day in Subic beach.
+If I were to change some things in our road trip from Manila to Leyte, I’m going to cross out Paguriran Island Lagoon.
+While the lagoon is okay, it took us a long detour to get there and even then we couldn’t stay long.
+I prefer going straight to Matnog and then enjoying the rest of the day in Subic Beach.

 P.S.
 This road trip takes you down south of Manila.
 If you’re looking for a road trip north of Luzon, you can check Followyouroad’s pick on the best pit stops to visit.